 Hunh.
 ‘You are already empowered.’
 She later went on to say that women don’t have confidence issues or deal with conflict about their personal and professional lives.
 She kind of lost me there, because clearly, nothing could be further from the truth.

 But back to empowerment.
 Really?
 Liberated, sure.
-In most parts of the Western world and many other places, women are liberated.
+In most parts of the Western world at least, women are liberated.
 We can vote, self determine our futures, marry who we want and so on.
 But empowerment is a completely different thing from liberation.

 I texted my girlfriend Claire to ask her opinion, ‘Well, most women I know feel anything but empowered.’